coq/coq/doc/ltac2.md

   lazy list of results where each tail is waiting for a continuation exception.
 - It can access a backtracking proof state, made out amongst other things of the current evar assignation and the list of goals under focus.

+We describe more thoroughly the various effects existing in Ltac2 hereafter.

 ### Standard IO